getindata/terraform-snowflake-stage/README.md

 Terraform module for Snowflake stage management.

 * Creates Snowflake stage
-* Can create custom Snowflake roles with role-to-role, role-to-user assignments
+* Can create custom Snowflake databse-roles with role-to-role assignments
 * Can create a set of default roles to simplify access management:
     * `READONLY` - granted `USAGE` or `READ` privilages
     * `READWRITE` - granted `WRITE` privilages
-    * `ADMIN` - Full access, including schema options like `url` and `credentials`
+    * `ADMIN` -

 ## USAGE